Role-playing video game: Relationship to other genres

 RPGs seldom test a player's physical skill.
 Combat is typically a tactical challenge rather than a physical one, and games involve other non-action gameplay such as choosing dialog options, inventory management, or buying and selling items.

 Although RPGs share some combat rules with wargames, RPGs are often about a small group of individual characters.
 Wargames tend to have large groups of identical units, as well as non-humanoid units such as tanks and airplanes.
 Role-playing games do not normally allow the player to produce more units.
 However, the Heroes of Might and Magic series crosses these genres by combining individual heroes with large numbers of troops in large battles.

 RPGs rival adventure games in terms of their rich storylines, in contrast to genres that do not rely upon storytelling such as sports games or puzzle games.
 Both genres also feature highly detailed characters, and a great deal of exploration.
-However, adventure games usually have a well-defined character, whereas while RPGs may do so, many allow the player to design their characters.
-Adventure games usually focus on one character, whereas RPGs often feature an entire party.
-RPGs also feature a combat system, which adventure games usually lack.
-Whereas both adventure games and RPGs may focus on the personal or psychological growth of characters, RPGs tend to emphasize a complex eternal economy where characters are defined by increasing numerical attributes.
+However, RPGs also feature a combat system, which adventure games lack.
+In doing so, RPGs tend to emphasize complex internal mechanics where characters are defined by increasing numerical attributes.